-- Add the wet ingredients to the dry ingredients and mix until combined.
+- Add the wet ingredients to the dry ingredients and mix until combined with a rubber spatula.

-- Slowly add in the hot water and stir until the batter is well combined.
+- Add in the hot water and whisk until smooth.

 - Pour into the prepared baking pan and bake for 30-32 minutes or until a toothpick inserted into the center comes out with a few moist crumbs.